gokulg6963/event-echo/README.md

 # EventEcho - Concert Booking App

 EventEcho is a concert booking application that allows users to browse available concerts, book tickets, and manage their bookings.
-The app is built using Django for the backend (with SQLite as the database) and React for the frontend.
+The app is built using Django for the backend and React for the frontend.

 ## Features